Rishianamind/kundalilearning/README.md

-# Kal Purush Kundali
+# Kundali Reading Basics

 An interactive Vedic astrology learning tool.
-Visualize how a native's kundali overlays on the **Kal Purush** blueprint — the cosmic chart where Aries naturally rules H1, Taurus H2, and so on.
+Visualize how to read native's kundali with overlays on the **Kal Purush** blueprint

 No backend, no birth-data calculation.
 This is a teaching aid, not a prediction tool.